yufu-liu/MarathonRecordingSystem/README.md

 3. Package this service with Docker for deployment.

 ## Note
-This repository focus on backend service (Django and MySQL), if you want to know more about the whole system or frontend (PC and RFID).
+This repository focus on backend service (Django and MySQL), if you want to know more about the whole system or frontend (local PC and RFID).
 - For more details:
 > reference : [HackMD](https://hackmd.io/8wvVDF9RQVaYyxSAl-8O_w?both)